StigNygaard/xIFr/README.md

-# xIFr Beta
+# xIFr Beta 2

 xIFr is a browser extension for viewing EXIF, IPTC and XMP metadata in jpg image files.
-It is currently "in beta", but mostly feature complete.
+It is currently "in beta", but considered feature complete.
 Launch it from the browser's right-click context menu.

 * [Install from Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/xifr?src=external-github)

 In principle xIFr a "cross-browser compatible" webextension.
-It currently _ain't_ available via Chrome Web Store, but it still works with Chrome/Chromium based browsers if you load it directly via the browser´s developer features.
+While it currently _ain't_ available via Chrome Web Store, it still works with Chrome/Chromium based browsers if you load [the webextension](https://github.com/StigNygaard/xIFr/releases) directly via the browser´s developer features.
-However the _"deep search" functionality_ (described below) requires Firefox 63 (compatible) or newer, so compared to running in Firefox, the functionality are to some degree restricted when running in Chrome/Chromium based browsers.
+However the _"deep search" functionality_ (described below) requires Firefox 63 (compatible) or newer.

 ![Screenshot](https://addons.cdn.mozilla.net/user-media/previews/full/222/222226.png)

 ### Beta version?

-Do you know the frustrating feeling of working on something new, that's not quite in the state you originally imagined it should be in before showing it to the World.
-But getting the last details and polishing done is a bit boring and progressing rather slow, and you really don't want to keep it for yourself anymore?
-This is _it_, xIFr Beta !
+Current "Beta 2" is considered feature complete.
+I'm only planning to do a little "internal polishing" before I release something I want to call a "final" version.

 ### Why another Exif viewer?